jjzz/wikipair/README.md

  866408 fa  368088 tr   230774 eo          144059 la      111606 kk
  703217 zh  360848 fi   227606 zh-min-nan  131526 th      101220 uz
 ```

+For any specific language, around 80% of the entries could be matched in main
+namespace with English Wikpedia, and then built into the final dsl.

 For a full list of all available languages, run `wikipair --stat-lang`